Created in 1930

 Bran Mak Morn™

 Bran Mak Morn debuted in "Kings of the Night," published in November, 1930 in Weird Tales.
-Robert E. Howard's Brooding Pictish king will enter the public domain on January 1, 2026.
+Robert E. Howard's Brooding Pictish king entered the public domain on January 1, 2026.

 Image: Page 609 of Weird Tales, November 1930.
 Artist unknown.